tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ```

 > aside positive
-> We use **getter** and **setter** functions instead of **directly setting** the value, because in the future we might want to do **other operations** while getting/setting the value (eg. bounds check, default value override, reference null check etc.)
+> We use **getter** and **setter** functions instead of **directly setting** the value, because in the future we might want to do **other operations** while getting/setting the value (e.g. bounds check, default value override, reference null check etc.)

 #### Player in Direct Sight
 To check if the player is in **direct sight**, we will use a `RayCast3D` node.
-The node will be **disabled by default** and we will enable it and check the result, only when checking the **transition conditions**.
+The node will be **disabled by default**, and we will enable it and check the result, only when checking the **transition conditions**.
 This will save us some performance, as the enemy will not shoot raycasts every frame, but only when they want to shoot a projectile.

 1. **Add** a `RayCast3D` node and call it `ShootCast`.
 2. **Set** the `enabled` property to `false` and **set the collision mask** to check `Player`, `Terrain`, `Enemy`.